christinakal/Computer-Architecture/notes.md

-                    clock cycle rate is measured in Hz or GHz each instuction takes 1 cycle or more to execute the faster the clock the more instructions can execute per second ALU ->it does the arithmetic operations
+                    clock cycle rate is measured in Hz or GHz each instuction takes 1 cycle or more to execute the faster the clock the more instructions can execute per second When they say your CPU is 3.2 GHz, this is what they are referencing.
+It’s the number of times per second the CPU does some processing.
+        ALU ->it does the arithmetic operations
         what makes CPU faster-> duplkicate hardware components multi-core CPUs